Kyoto Decorative Sushi Cooking Class

 If you enjoy playing with your food, this is the cooking class for you!
 Kazarimaki sushi (decorative sushi rolls) are sushi rolls that consist of rice wrapped in nori (seaweed) with have a design in the center made out of various ingredients or colored rice!
-In this Kyoto Decorative Sushi Cooking Class, you will learn to make not one, but two styles of decorative sushi!
-They’re almost too photogenic to eat (but you won’t have to struggle too much with eating them, because decorative sushi also happens to be delicious)!
+In this Kyoto Decorative Sushi Cooking Class, you will learn to make decorative sushi!
+They’re almost too photogenic to eat (but you won’t have to struggle too much with eating them, because decorative sushi is also delicious)!
 They’re the perfect treat to learn to impress friends and family (especially kids!) or to spruce up your Instagram feed.
 As you enjoy refreshments, you’ll hear an introduction to the art of decorative sushi.
 Then, your cooking instructor will teach you to make perfectly seasoned sushi rice and roll your decorative sushi!
 The host will also take photos for you during the class, which will be sent to your email afterward.
 You’ll also take home a recipe book and your new sushi skills!
 Vegetarians and vegans are welcome to join!
 The decorative sushi uses rice vinegar, sugar, sesame, vegetable, and nori (seaweed).
 To color the rice, all-natural plant pigments are used.
 The red pigment is made from fermented red rice, blue is extracted from algae, orange is extracted from Japanese mustard, and green/yellow comes from the gardenia fruit.
 You can be assured that with all-natural ingredients, your decorative sushi will be just as wholesome as it is delicious! *Please note that we don't provide a kimono during this experience because the coronavirus pandemic,

-All ingredients necessary to make decorative sushi (2 types)
+All ingredients necessary to make decorative sushi (1 type)

 Meeting Point and Meeting Time

-The cooking class takes place in a 140-year-old machiya.
+The cooking class takes place in a traditional Japanese style house where teachere lives in.
 Address will be shared upon booking confirmation.
 It is located just a 2-minute walk from Nijo Castle and 10 min from Karasuma Oike Station (Tozai Line & Karasuma Line, Kyoto Municipal Subway).